The Stanislaus County Insider

 .
 Stice refused to give them back any of their money, telling them to go f--- themselves

-instead.
 This is certainly not the type of behavior one would expect from a CEO.
-CEO’s should model and set the culture, values,
+CEO’s should model and set the values, and behavior of

-and behavior of the organization they run.
-Kalu Yala brings in hundreds of thousands of dollars per semester, much of which is paid
+the organization they run.
+Kalu Yala brings in hundreds of thousands of dollars per semester, some of which is paid for with

-for through federal financial aid.
+federal financial aid.
 American tax dollars.
-Their website lists dozens of colleges and universities across the country
+Their website lists dozens of colleges and universities across the country that

 .
 Here’s a list in California.
 California State University Fresno, San Francisco, Chico, Berkeley, Davis,